 Many larger businesses or manufacturers that produce steel as a byproduct of their daily processes can take advantage of the selling-power of steel.

-The average price of recycled steel per pound in 2019 was:
+The average price of recycled steel in 2022 was:

 Rubicon’s Steel Recycling Solution

 Rubicon’s mission is to end waste, in all of its forms.
 This includes metals like steel—where proper recycling can bring economic and sustainable benefits to your company.

 We work to help businesses, both large and small, find appropriate recycling solutions for all of their waste streams in order to keep as much material out of landfills as possible.
 For many organizations, organizing your steel waste, developing a collection plan, and negotiating a fair steel recycling price can become a time-consuming exercise.
 This is where we come in.

 Our commodity metal recycling experts at Rubicon® can work with your organization to put a cost-effective steel recycling solution in place that will ensure you get the maximum value out of your scrap steel, while at the same keeping this precious material out of landfills.
 Metal markets vary, with the resale prices fluctuating like the stock market.
 Rubicon helps monitor market values and will make sure you’re always getting the most for your scrap metals.

 At Rubicon, we are experts at creating steel recycling solutions for businesses, as well as plans for incorporating other metals such as aluminum, copper, and iron.